Table of Contents

 Draws Attention to Structural Flaws

-Many home inspection problems that are not visible to the naked eye become apparent during a home inspection.
-A home inspection reveals hidden structural issues.
+Many problems that are not visible to the naked eye become apparent during a home inspection.
+A house inspection reveals hidden structural issues.
 It draws attention to foundation issues in such cases.
 Learning about your home’s structural integrity is essential.
 This inspection informs you whether your home requires renovation or repair now or in the future.
 It highlights issues that may appear minor to an individual but can be quite costly to you in the long run.

 Identifies Water Leakage and Seepage Issues

 Leakage and seepage problems are common, and a home inspection will reveal whether or not these problems exist.
 Recognizing water damage and related issues within the property allows you to address them as part of routine maintenance.
-The home inspection will reveal any water damage or leakage that requires immediate attention.
+The house inspection will reveal any water damage or leakage that requires immediate attention.
 If such problems persist, buyers should immediately consider waterproofing solutions.

 How Much Does a New Home Inspection Cost?